Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 Imagine you have a navigation layer.
 Using this layer while holding `GUI` for window‑management can be cumbersome.
 If you define `OSL_STEROIDS_ABSORB_MODS` in your `config.h`, an active modifier when an OSoS layer key is pressed remains registered as long as the layer is active.

-OSoS layer keys absorb one shot modifiers tapped before (vanilla or OSoS):
+If an OSoS layer key is pressed after a one shot modifier (vanilla or OSoS), it absorbs that modifier:

 <img src="png/OSoS 10.png" width="600">